tasmota/docs/docs/Scripting-Language.md

 `fx("fname")` check if file fname exists
 `fe("fname")` execute script fname (max 2048 bytes, script must start with the '>' character on the first line)
 `lfw("fname" payload limit)` logs a string (payload) to a file (fname) with size limit (limit)  paylyoad is added to end of file together with a LF character. if file size is exceeded first line of file is removed.
+`fra(array fr)` reads array from open file with fr (assumes tab delimited entries)
+`fwa(array fr (a))` writes array to open file with fr (writes tab delimited entries and line feed at end) the optional a parameter ommits the linefeed for appending arrays

 **ESP32 real Multitasking support**
 `#define USE_SCRIPT_TASK`